• Job 26:1-29:25

 ~ Click here to read today’s Scripture on Bible Gateway ~

-Worship Video: Today’s readings in Ephesians reminded me of Tenth Avenue North’s song “Healing Begins:”
+Worship Video: Today’s readings reminded me of Matt Redman’s song “10,000 Reasons:”

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!